 Public debt is the total amount of money owed by the government to creditors.
 It is usually presented as a percent of gross domestic product (GDP).
 Because of the global financial crisis and the euro zone sovereign debt crisis, Advanced Economies have followed a particularly dangerous trajectory of indebtedness in recent years.
-Total debt for OECD countries was at 74.2% of total OECD GDP in 2007 and is now growing to 112.5% in 2014 (estimated).
-Individual countries within the OECD ranged in 2012 from a low of 14.5% of debt to GDP in Estonia to 224.3% in Japan.

 Public debt, also called “government debt” or “national debt,” includes money owed by the government to creditors within the country (domestic, or internal debt) as well as to international creditors (foreign, or external debt).

 There are two standard ways to measure the extent of government debt: gross financial liabilities as a percent of GDP or net financial liabilities as a percent of GDP.
 General government gross debt refers to the short- and long-term debt of all institutions in the general government sector (some definitions of national debt include such government liabilities as future pension payments and payments for goods and services the government has contracted but not yet paid, and other definitions do not).
 General government net debt refers to gross debt minus all financial assets.

 The differences between gross debt and net debt is very large for some countries and some analysts believe that net debt is a more appropriate measure of the debt situation of a particular country.
 However, since not all governments include the same type of financial assets in their calculations, the definition of net debt varies widely and makes country-to-country comparisons difficult.
 Therefore, gross debt as a percentage of GDP is the most commonly used government debt ratio and is the way that the OECD measures debt.